enguy-hub/streamlit_fastapi_activefires/README.md

 FIRMS API was used to query active fires data from the [FIRMS - Fire Information for Resource Management System](https://firms.modaps.eosdis.nasa.gov/) program from NASA, and Nominatim API was used to query the boundary of a selected country.

-* Keep in mind that every query costs 972 transactions, therefore you can only query every 10' with one API Map Key.
-But the data is cached per query, so you can just change the country code to display between different countries
+* Keep in mind that every query costs **972 transactions**, therefore you can **only query every 10' with one API Map Key**.
+But the data is cached per query, so you can just **change the country code** to display FIRMS active fire points between different countries

 ![demo](src/demo.gif)